nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Workload Identity Manager creates a SPIFFE ID along with the SHA-256 sum of the TPM AK public key appended with the SHA-256 sum of the workload identity agent public key.
 Workload Identity Manager stores workload identity agent SPIFFE ID mapping to TPM AK public key in a shared data store.

-## Host composition tracking
+# Geolocation Manager and Host Composition change tracking

+Geolocation Manager runs outside of host -- besides the location from device location sources (e.g., GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA location API (gsma-loc).
+This described process below is run periodically (say every 5 minutes) to check if the host composition has changed.

-Workload Identity Agent periodically (say every 30 seconds) gathers host composition details (e.g. SIM card, location sensor) and sends to
+* Workload Identity Agent periodically gathers host composition details (e.g. SIM card, location sensor) and sends to Geolocation Manager.

-Workload Identity Manager.
-Geolocation Manager can cross verify that the components of the host are still intact or if anything is plugged out.
+* Geolocation Manager can cross verify that the components of the host are still intact or if anything is plugged out.
 Plugging out components can decrease the quality of location.
 Host composition comprises TPM EK, GNSS sensor hardware id, Mobile sensor hardware id, Mobile-SIM IMSI, etc. Refer to Host Composition Table for further details.
 Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.

 ## Workload Identity Agent Geolocation Workflow

-Geolocation Manager runs outside of host -- besides the location from device location sources (e.g., GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA location API (gsma-loc).
 This described process below is run periodically (say every 1 minute) to check if the host's location has changed and get an attested location.

 * Workload Identity Agent gathers the location from host-local location sensors (e.g., GNSS) and/or location providers (e.g. Google, Apple).
 Location has a quality associated with it.
 For example, IP address-based location is of lower quality as compared to other sources.
 The location is signed by TPM AK along with a timestamp.
 Workload Identity Agent provides the signed location to Workload Identity Manager using a nonce protocol to prevent replay attacks.